-A new bike trail that incorporates Achill and Clare Island off the coast of County Mayo is a great new addition to an area that also includes the popular Great Western Greenway.
+A bike trail that was launched in 2021 and incorporates Achill and Clare Island off the coast of County Mayo is a great new addition to an area that also includes the popular Great Western Greenway.

-The Clew Bay Bike Trail is overlooked by Croagh Patrick, also known as Ireland’s Holy Mountain to the south, and the Nephin Range to the north.
+The Clew Bay Bike Trail is overlooked by Croagh Patrick, also known as Ireland’s Holy Mountain to the south, and the Nephin mountain range to the north.

 The bay itself, which contains approximately 365 small islands, is situated near the towns of Louisburgh, Lecanvey, Murrisk, and Westport, as well as Newport and Mulranny.

-While visitors to Westport, for example, will be familiar with driving around Clew Bay, this new trail offers much more, especially for the cyclist who is interested in exploring this beautiful region of County Mayo.
+While visitors to nearby Westport will be familiar with driving around Clew Bay, this new trail offers much more, especially for the cyclist who is interested in exploring this beautiful region of County Mayo.

-As you can see from the map below, you could start off in Westport and then take the route clockwise, cycling through Murrisk, as well as Louisburgh, and then catching the ferry at Roonagh in Louisburgh to Clare Island, continuing by ferry from there to Achill Island and beyond.
+A possible route, outlined in the map below, could include starting off from Westport and then taking the 105-kilometer/65-mile trek clockwise, cycling through Murrisk, as well as Louisburgh, and then catching the ferry at Roonagh in Louisburgh to Clare Island, eventually ending up on Achill Island.

-Once on Clare Island, there’s ample opportunity to see the entire island by taking the Clare Island loop trail for a total of 10 km (6 miles).
+On Clare Island, there’s ample opportunity to see the entire island by taking the Clare Island loop trail for a total of 10 kilometers (6 miles).

-After crossing to Achill Island, expect to do about 8 km (4.9 miles) from Cloughmore to the Achill Sound.
+After crossing to Achill Island, expect to do about 8 kilometers (4.9 miles) from Cloughmore to the Achill Sound.

-The journey back to Westport is about 44 km (27 miles).
+The journey back to Westport is about 44 kilometers (27 miles).

 Here are some of the attractions you can expect to see along the way: